Carlos Bianchi, Viceroy of world football

 Spectacular numbers perhaps his coaching career have eclipsed.
 Because if as a player Bianchi marked a before and after coaching even improved the already successful career.
 Despite starting at the Stade de Reims (where he retired in 1984) and pass through the main galos sets, in 1993 ficharía by Velez and his home was always going to give him his great reward.
 Two Clausura and Apertura and especially, Libertadores hard-won Milan opened the door of glory and also of Boca Juniors, the rival who saw his debut as a player and the team he returned to three Libertadores more to crown as the most successful South American coach at club level.

 Twice elected best coach in the world by the IFFHS, only two small moles.
-It never caught on as a coach in Europe (neither Rome nor Athletic) and he never went to Argentina. maybe, his dream, perhaps the perfect epilogue to a dream career.
+It never caught on as a coach in Europe (neither Rome nor Athletic) and he never went to Argentina.
+Maybe, your big dream, perhaps the perfect epilogue to a dream career.
 Something calling itself “Carlitos Viceroy”.